Breastfeeding and OTC Medication: Top Safety Tips

 Only use water-soluble creams or gels products on the breast; ointments may expose the infant to paraffins or waxes.

 Any excess cream or ointment should be removed from the breast and nipple before breastfeeding.
 If your baby has thrush in the mouth, that will need to be treated as well, with an oral suspension antifungal medication.

 Where Else Can I Find Reliable Information?

-Other accurate sources of information to aid you and your doctor about medications in breastfeeding are the online LactMed Database, a free and searchable database of drugs and other chemicals to which nursing mothers may be exposed.
+- LactMed Database, from the National Library of Medicine, is a free and searchable database of drugs and other chemicals to which nursing mothers may be exposed.
 It includes both OTC and prescription drugs.

 Join the Drugs.com Breastfeeding Support Group

 Support groups for nursing moms can be a great way to discuss breastfeeding topics and concerns.

 While any medical advice should only come from your health care provider, discussing what works and what doesn't, sharing stories, and having a group to lean on for moral support can help boost a new nursing mother's confidence.

 Consider joining the Drugs.com Breastfeeding Support group if you have information to share or would like to read about other nursing mom's questions and experiences.